 REEF members are at the heart of our grassroots marine conservation programs.
 Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-REEF Field Surveys are a great introduction to fish identification for novice fishwatchers, and are a fun way for experienced surveyors to build their life list while interacting with fellow fishwatchers.
+We are pleased to announce the 2012 REEF Field Survey trip schedule - check it out online at www.REEF.org/trips.
+We have an exciting lineup of destinations planned and we hope you will join us.
+These trips offer a great introduction to fish identification for novice fishwatchers, and are a fun way for experienced surveyors to build their life list while interacting with fellow fishwatchers.
 REEF staff, board members, and other REEF instructors lead these trips, and each features daily classroom seminars and a full diving schedule.
-Don't miss out, spaces are filling up for our 2012 trips.
-The schedule and more details are posted online at www.REEF.org/trips.
-We have an exciting lineup of destinations planned and we hope you will join us.
-2012 destinations and dates:
+2012 destinations include: Nevis, San Blas Islands in Panama, Dominica, Belize, San Salvador in the Bahamas, Sea of Cortez, Hornby Island in British Columbia, Bermuda, the British Virgin Islands, and Cozumel.